 Ultimately, the answer to the question, “Should I franchise my business?” is a personal one.
-But what franchise systems excel at that all small businesses can learn from is their systematized, replicable way of doing things.
+But what most profitable franchise systems excel at that all small businesses can learn from is their systematized, replicable way of doing things.
 If you’re seeking to franchise your business, you’ll need to document your own systems.
 Even if you’re not seeking to franchise, documenting your systems can be a good way to go.

 And maybe the thought of franchising right now sounds like too much, when all you’re trying to do is survive this economy.
 Well, dreaming is free, and strategic dreams are smart.
 The “franchise my business” dream just might get you moving on documenting your systems.
 The immediate reward is better business today, followed by expanded business tomorrow.